-The members of the Working Group Association are the federal umbrella associations of the German social insurance system consisting of statutory pension insurance, statutory accident insurance, statutory health and long-term care insurance, and the federal associations of the health and long-term care insurance.
+The members of the Working Group Association (available in German language only) are the federal umbrella associations of the German social insurance system consisting of statutory pension insurance, statutory accident insurance, statutory health and long-term care insurance, and the federal associations of the health and long-term care insurance.

 The bodies of the Association are the Annual General Meeting and the European Coordinating Committee (EKA).